 Accessibility Testing ensures software usability for users with disabilities.
 It confirms adherence to WCAG and other accessibility guidelines.
 Testing involves screen readers, keyboard navigation, and color contrast checks.
 Accessibility audits identify and resolve barriers to access for disabled users.
 Automated tools complement manual Testing to ensure comprehensive coverage.
 Successful Testing improves user satisfaction and broadens audience reach.

-44. How do you handle test environment setup and management?
+44. What procedures are followed for test environment setup and management?

 Ans: